vload/3DCGM-planets-starship/report.md

 This simple operation retrieves the correct section of the environment image corresponding to the viewer's orientation, producing a continuous, seamless panoramic background.
 Together, these shaders form an extremely efficient rendering stage that visually encloses the entire scene and provides the base for reflection sampling in the battlecruiser's PBR shader.

+# 9. Summary
+This assignment demonstrates the integration of advanced 3D graphics techniques in OpenGL, including PBR shading, shadow mapping, procedural terrain, particle systems, and dynamic camera controls.
+The battlecruiser and solar system modules showcase both technical and artistic workflows, from CAD modeling to real-time rendering.
+Features such as eclipses, animated textures, and hierarchical transformations contribute to a visually rich and interactive simulation.
+The project highlights effective collaboration, modular design, and the practical application of modern graphics algorithms.